BYU-PCCL/holodeck-engine/README.md

 ## Disclaimer

-BYU is not licensed to distribute assets for Holodeck's default worlds, so we can only provide packaged binaries.
+BYU doesn't have a license to distribute assets for Holodeck's default worlds, so we can only provide packaged binaries.

 ## Troubleshooting